-The world premiere at the Vancouver International Film Festival on October 4th, 2011 played to a sold out theatre.
+The world premiere at the Vancouver International Film Festival on October 4th, 2011 played to a sold out theater.

-3 additional screenings were scheduled, and the film was awarded this;
+3 additional screenings were scheduled, and the film was again awarded

 "Peace Out takes you by surprise and leaves you breathless.
 This film demands to be seen..."

 "Admirably even-handed… concisely structured and free of alarmist rhetoric"

 "A resplendent and smart contribution to the energy debates"